urbit/docs/userspace/tudumvc/hosting-on-urbit.md

 template = "doc.html"
 +++

-# TodoMVC on Urbit (sort of) {#introduction}
+# Introduction - TodoMVC on Urbit (sort of) {#introduction}
-In this lesson, you'll get the default React.js + Hooks implementation of TodoMVC running on your ship.
-While this will allow us to directly host the application from Urbit, however it won't have full Urbit integration until a later lesson.
-For now, you'll just be making the default app available on the Earth web, served from our Urbit.
+The goal here is to get a fully integrated version of TodoMVC, back-ended by Urbit, to run entirely from an Urbit.
+To start off, we'll host the default React.js + Hooks implementation of TodoMVC on a ship.
+From there, we can work on building a backend for the app, using a %gall agent.

+## Required Files {#required-files}
+* The /src-lesson2/react-hooks folder copied to your local environment

 ## Learning Checklist {#learning-checklist}
 * Interacting with TodoMVC using `yarn`, including
     * How to use yarn to run JavaScript apps in a _dev_ environment.
     * How to use yarn to package JavaScript apps for hosting.
-    * **NOTE:** We're not really teaching yarn here, but you'll know how to use it for this very basic application by the end of this lesson.
+    * **NOTE:** We're not really tutorializing yarn here, but we will cover its use for this very basic application.
-    * **NOTE:** You could also use npm if you'd like.
+    * **NOTE:** npm can be used in the alternative, but one shouldn't switch between the two - stick with one.
 * How to host Earth web files from Urbit.
-* What does the file-server app do?
-* What file types is Urbit capable of serving?
+* What `%file-server` does.
-* How would one go about expanding the set of file types that Urbit can serve?
+* What file types Urbit can recognize.
+* How, generally, new file type recognition could be added to Urbit.
-* What is a poke and how are they used?
+* What pokes are and what purpose they serve.

 ## Goals {#goals}
 * Prepare a minified version of TodoMVC from the source code.